Papaya and Diabetes - Is It Good For Diabetics

 Type-2 Diabetes

-Papaya has a good amount of fiber, which may help lower blood glucose levels in the case of type 1 diabetes, and may improve blood sugar and insulin levels in the case of type 2 diabetes.
-Fiber consumption may aid in the slowing of glucose absorption by the blood.
+Papaya has a good amount of fiber, which may help lower blood glucose levels in people with type 2 diabetes and improve blood sugar and insulin levels in those with type 1 diabetes.
+Fiber consumption may also aid in slowing glucose absorption by the blood.

 According to one study, fermented papaya preparations can help prevent or manage chronic oxidative stress-related diseases, especially diabetes and cancer.
-However, overeating papaya may negate these health benefits and cause a blood sugars spike [3].
+However, overeating papaya may negate these health benefits and cause a blood sugar spike (5).